Acidburn0zzz/docker-xwiki-1/README.md

 This image is aimed at small-scale deployments, perfect for teams or private usage.
 It uses the **standalone** edition of XWiki and an embedded HSQLDB database saved to the connected data volume.
 [See the XWiki documentation for other deployment options.](http://platform.xwiki.org/xwiki/bin/view/AdminGuide/Installation)

+## Installation / Upgrade Notes

+It's highly recommended that first-time setup, or any version upgrades, _which will trigger XWiki's setup wizard_ are performed by connecting directly to the docker instance.
+Front-end proxies and load-balancers can make the setup interface unusable.

 ## Usage

 By default the application will be available from `http://localhost:8080`